mikazaruj/gmail-bill-scanner/README.md

 npm run build
 ```

-The production-ready extension will be available in the `build/chrome-mv3-prod` directory.
+The production-ready extension will be available in the `build` directory.

+## End User Guide

+End users of the extension only need to:

+1. Install the extension from the Chrome Web Store (or load unpacked for testing)
+2. Sign in with their Google account when prompted
+3. Configure scan settings and select/create a Google Sheet for storing bill data
+4. Start scanning emails for bills

+No API credentials are required from end users - these are built into the extension by developers.

-### Project Structure
+## Project Structure

 ```
 /extension